IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/Slang/model-files.md

 ## Basic rules

-* There can be four types of equations in IrisT models: transition equations which are simply the endogenous dynamic equations, measurement equations which link the model to observables, deterministic trend equations which can be added at the top of measurement equations, and dynamic links which can be used to link some parameters or steady-state values to each other.
+* There can be four types of equations in Iris models: transition equations which are simply the endogenous dynamic equations, measurement equations which link the model to observables, deterministic trend equations which can be added at the top of measurement equations, and dynamic links which can be used to link some parameters or steady-state values to each other.

-* There can be two types of variables and two types of shocks in IrisT
+* There can be two types of variables and two types of shocks in Iris
 models: transition variables and shocks, and measurement variables and shocks.